 Ford Focus 2005 – 2011

-The following is the first in a series of used car reviews written exclusively for Cartell.ie by Completecar.ie
+The following is written exclusively for Cartell.ie by Completecar.ie

-The Ford Focus has been a top seller in Ireland for more than ten years now and with good reason.
+The Ford Focus has been a top seller in Ireland for more than twenty years now and with good reason.
 It is well-built, good value and excellent to drive.
-There are 109,729 of them on the road in Ireland today.
-By far the most popular Focus is the Mark II – 52,822 are still on Irish roads.
+There are more of them on the road in Ireland today than almost every other vehicle.
+By far the most popular Focus is the Mark II.
 Most of those have petrol aspirated engines (35,656 petrol vs 16,650 diesel) with a smallish number sporting flexible fuel capabilities (516).

 Tell me all about it: